Christmas is the party that is about togetherness, peace and enjoyment together, which you usually celebrate with family.

 In this family pattern around Christmas, your role is simply that of the savior and that you are the victim of that because you let this happen, does not even occur to you.
 “Christmas is an exhausting time and your family will never change, so it is what it is”.
 “Nobody cares about me”.
 “They don’t even notice me.”
-“For me, Christmas is no longer necessary, but yes, there is no point in saying something about it”
+“For me, Christmas is no longer necessary, but saying something about it makes no sense”

 Participants shift position depending on the situation and often have a preferred position in relation to certain family members, so that the same game is played every time.